As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 We urgently request you to touch as few items as possible when you are in the store.

 – As usual, our hospitality staff keep an eye on things.
 They will also ensure that a distance of 1.5 m (5 ft) is kept.
-If necessary, they will also hold visitors to account for this.
+If necessary, they will request visitors comply with the rules.

 – If you have any cold or flu-like health issues, such as sneezing, coughing, runny or blocked nose or fever, we urgently advise you to stay at home, as you may be a health risk to people in your environment.